w3f/research/docs/polkadot/implementors-guide/guide.md

 ## Origins

 Parachains are the solution to a problem.
 As with any solution, it cannot be understood without first understanding the problem.
-So let's start by going over the issues faced by blockchain technology that let to us beginning to explore the design space for something like parachains.
+So let's start by going over the issues faced by blockchain technology that led to us beginning to explore the design space for something like parachains.

 #### Issue 1: Scalability